2019–20 Tulane Green Wave men's basketball team

-The 2019–20 Tulane Green Wave men's basketball team represents Tulane University during the 2019–20 NCAA Division I men's basketball season.
-The Green Wave, led by first-year head coach Ron Hunter, play their home games at Devlin Fieldhouse in New Orleans, Louisiana as sixth-year members of the American Athletic Conference.
+The 2019–20 Tulane Green Wave men's basketball team represented Tulane University during the 2019–20 NCAA Division I men's basketball season.
+The Green Wave, led by first-year head coach Ron Hunter, played their home games at Devlin Fieldhouse in New Orleans, Louisiana as sixth-year members of the American Athletic Conference.

 Previous season

 The Green Wave 4–27, 0–18 in AAC play to finish in 12th place.
 They lost in the first round of the AAC tournament to Memphis.

 On March 16, 2019, the school announced that Mike Dunleavy would not return as head coach.
 He finished 24–69 in three seasons at Tulane.
 On March 24, the school named Georgia State head coach Ron Hunter the new head coach.